Neurosciences | Posted on 02/02/2023 by Dr. Pushkar Gupta

 Diabetes, high blood pressure, and undoubtedly stress are health problems that also may have a negative influence on the onset of the disease

-The diagnosis of Alzheimer's is prepared from a consultation with the patient.
+The diagnosis of Alzheimer's is prepared from a consultation with the neurologists.
 Sometimes there might be a need to perform blood tests and imaging tests.
 Several scales of assessment can be used to identify the symptoms and severity of the disease.

 The doctor might initiate a mental status test for assessing short-term memory, long-term memory, and orientation to place and time.